BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: Discussion

 \subsection{Improving Upon \SystemName's Composition Techniques}

 We developed \SystemName to achieve a balance between usability requirements for video-conferencing and technical constraints of current image generation models.
-Since it is infeasible to run current models at video rates, we rely on static backgrounds.
-However, our customization techniques (based on text-based prompts and direct manipulation) still enable users to easily and rapidly update environments to reflect the meeting progression.
-Our strategy of blending video streams together still allows for rendering dynamic portions of the scene by incorporating external camera feeds (as demonstrated in our \textit{Design Brainstorming} scenario for conveying a physical workspace).
+At the time of research, it was infeasible to run image generation models at video rates; as such, we generate environments from a single frame of users' video backgrounds.
+However, our approach still enables users to rapidly update environments (via text-based prompts and direct manipulation of video feeds) and render dynamic content by blending in external camera feeds (as demonstrated in our \textit{Design Brainstorming} scenario, which incorporates a live feed of a physical workspace).

-While we expect model performance and output quality to improve in the future, we propose extensions to \SystemName to improve upon two key limitations that were surfaced in our study.
+While we expect model performance and output quality to improve in the future, we propose extensions to \SystemName to address two key limitations that were surfaced in our study.

-\textbf{\textit{(1)} \SystemName can produce environments that are agnostic to the number and existing placement of users in the scene.} Our current \SystemName implementation segments users from their backgrounds before performing \textit{inpainting} to create blended environments.
-This was an intentional choice to avoid generating inappropriate or distorted depictions of humans, which is a known issue with image generation models.
-However, this creates a tradeoff that environments may not reflect the existing spatial layout of users in the scene (e.g., containing an overabundance of furniture for the number of users).
+\textbf{\textit{(1)} \SystemName can produce environments that ignore the number and existing placement of users in the scene.} Currently, \SystemName segments and removes users from their video backgrounds before sending the backgrounds as input to Stable Diffusion (Fig.~\ref{fig:system-components}).
+This was an intentional choice to avoid generating unrealistic depictions of humans, which is a known issue with image generation models.
+However, this can result in environments that do not reflect the existing spatial layout of users in the scene (e.g., not containing enough furniture to seat all users).

-To achieve more ``people-informed'' compositions, we envision using OpenPose models\footnote{\textbf{ControlNet OpenPose:} https://huggingface.co/lllyasviel/sd-controlnet-openpose}, which perform human pose estimation, to generate furniture layouts around existing users in the scene (e.g., automatically framing them with chairs and tables).
-This approach would likely require multiple passes: first, an \textit{inpainting} step to generate the environment, using an input image with users present to support the OpenPose model.
-A second \textit{inpainting} pass could be performed to remove any distorted depictions of people.
+To achieve more ``people-informed'' compositions, we envision using OpenPose models\footnote{\textbf{ControlNet OpenPose:} https://huggingface.co/lllyasviel/sd-controlnet-openpose}, which perform human pose estimation, to generate furniture layouts aligned with users in the scene.
+This approach would likely require multiple passes: first, an \textit{inpainting} step to generate the environment, using input images with users present to support the OpenPose model.
+A second \textit{inpainting} pass could detect and correct any distorted representations of people.